andyvanee/andyvanee/jekyll/_posts/2013-02-06-software-home-lab.md

 Code that can ship.

 Flamewars about code editors, MVC, TDD, IDE's or security mean very little in comparison with deliverables.
-No matter if they are contracted, personal or purely experimental, the focus needs to be on shipping code.
+Refactoring and obsessively polishing are equivalent to premature optimization.
+One person using your code will educate you just as much, or more, than reading 1000 posts on hacker news.

+No matter what you're interests are, whether it be writing, music, art, photography, social work or accounting, your primary focus should always be on your deliverables.
+Put your work in public.
+It has never been easier.

-When your code is out there in public, it represents a committment.
+If your interest *is* code, get some out in public.
+When your code is out in public, it represents a committment.
+The academic debates and hypothetical questions go out the window and you experience the rubber meeting the road.
 So buy a domain name [DNSimple](https://dnsimple.com/).
 Signup with a web host that can host the kind of apps you want to run (gh-pages, S3, EC2, Rackspace, Heroku, ...).

 Then **ship some code.**